ardatan/graphql-tools/website/docs/schema-stitching.md

 All merged types returned by any subschema will delegate as necessary to subschemas also implementing the type, using the provided `resolve` function of type `MergedTypeResolver`.

-You can also use batch delegation instead of simple delegation by delegating to a root field returning a list and using the `key`, `mapKeysFn`, and `mapResultsFn` properties.
+You can also use batch delegation instead of simple delegation by delegating to a root field returning a list and using the `key`, `argsFromKeys`, and `valuesFromResults` properties.
 See the [batch delegation](#batch-delegation) for more details.

 The simplified magic above happens because if left unspecified, we provide a default type-merging resolver for you, which uses the other `MergedTypeConfig` options (for simple delegation), as follows: